Paid Search Conquesting: How to Squash Competitors Without Starting a War

 This will prevent your ads from showing up on very low-intent searches.

 4. Competitor Customer Churn Search

 Lastly, leveraging the “churn” search behavior of your competitor’s customers and prospects is a powerful way to enter the consideration phase and capture quality leads.
 Here are a few additive keywords you can leverage for this tactic:

 As we reviewed through this post, competitive search campaigns have their downfalls and benefits.
 In order to control your wasted spend, it’s important to map out the potential intent segments.

 Once you understand which keywords fall under which intent segment, you will be able to execute a conquest campaign that employs the right strategy at the right time while producing ROI.
-To get started and better understand how your Google AdWords account compares to competitors in your industry, get your free performance grade today.
+To get started and better understand how your Google Ads (formerly known as Google AdWords) account compares to competitors in your industry, get your free performance grade today.